mzahana/mavros_apriltag_tracking/README.md

 # mavros_apriltag_tracking
-This package uses apriltag_ros for tag detection and an implementaiton of a position controller to track the tag with respect to the drone.
+This package allows a PX4-powered drone to track a moving target (an AprilTag in this case) which is detected by a camera.
+Tag detection is done using `apriltag_ros` package.
+The target's position and velocity estimation is done using an implementaion of a Kalman filter based on a constant velocity model.
+The drone is controllerd using an implementation of a position controller which sends velocity commands to PX4.
+The detection and control are done with respect to the drone frame.
+So, errors caused by drifts in the local fixed frame can be avoided.

 **Kindly, give this repo a STAR if it helps you in your work**